 Kirsty Mitchell: A Wonderland of Her Own

-I first heard of Kirsty when my friend, Mary, invited me over to look at her Wonderland book.
-Mary was obsessed with it and certain I would be, too.
-Being unfamiliar with Kirsty’s art, I dismissed her offer.
+I first heard of Kirsty Mitchell when a friend invited me over to look at her Wonderland book.
+Mary was obsessed with it and was sure I would be, too.
+Being unfamiliar with Kirsty’s fine art photography, I dismissed her offer.
 I already had put Kirsty’s work in the same category as some of the digitally altered, fantasy photographs that I’d seen on the web.
 Finally, at Mary’s insistence I looked up Kirsty’s website.
 I was awestruck.
+Her otherworldly photographic series, and book, Wonderland floored me.
+She had begun the project in 2008 after her mother, Maureen, died of cancer.
+Immersing herself in its creation was Kirsty’s way of working through her grief.
+Each exquisite image encapsulated a kind of raw emotion.
+Absolutely no Photoshop was used to fabricate the magic in her pictures.
 I couldn’t believe mortal hands were responsible for all the elaborate costumes and props.
-Each exquisite image encapsulated a kind of raw emotion.
-It boggled my mind that there was no Photoshop used to fabricate the magic in her photographs.
 What the viewer sees is the same thing Kirsty saw when she clicked the camera’s shutter.

-The next month when Mary asked me to take a road trip to see an exhibit of Kirsty’s photography at the Paine Museum in Wisconsin, I was immediately in.
-The museum was also hosting a question and answer session with Kirsty the evening the exhibit opened, and we planned to attend.
-I had fallen into Wonderland headfirst.
-I had to see the photographs in person, meet the artist, and get my booked signed.
+The next month when Mary asked me to take a road trip to see an exhibit of Kirsty’s art at the Paine Museum in Wisconsin, I was immediately in.
+The museum was also hosting a dialogue with Kirsty the evening the exhibit opened, and we planned to attend.
+I had fallen into the Wonderland seriesheadfirst.
+I had to see the photographs in person, meet the artist and get my book signed.

 “There is this thing.
 I worked with a very tiny team of people.
 There is my husband, Matthew, Elbie the amazing make-up artist and hairstylist, and Katie the model.
-And then there’s this other person – my Mum and she does the weather.
-I have this mantra, my Mum does the weather and we embrace whatever is sent to us.
+And then there’s this other person – my mum and she does the weather.
+I have this mantra, my mum does the weather and we embrace whatever is sent to us.
 There’s always a reason.”

 “There is one picture in the series where I tried to put that into an image.
 Gaya the Birth of an End was about me trying to create an image that explains the power of the release of the human spirit, how we are this wheel, these vibrations.
 If you throw a stone into a lake, the stone is gone, but the vibrations continue.
 In the same way the circle of life has sort of vibrations that go out, but come back into somebody.
 People may leave you physically but not in other ways.”

-“When I lost my Mum, I had nothing to cling too.
+“When I lost my mum, I had nothing to cling too.
 I felt like a kite whose string had been cut.
 I just felt weightless and lost for so long and then suddenly one day I began just walking in the woods.
 I just can’t explain it.
 I began to feel this kind of vibration from the land.
 I remember the day that it happened and I remember sitting on the forrest floor with my back against a tree trunk, just sobbing and crying.
 I guess that’s why creating the series became such a therapy for me.
-I felt like I was in my Mum’s arms every time I was in the woods creating this stuff.”
+I felt like I was in my mum’s arms every time I was in the woods creating this stuff.”

 “I’m so excited about being able to connect with people again through turning my personal story into something beautiful.
-In this new project I am a completely different woman.
+In this new project, I am a completely different woman.
 I’m now a mother.
 I gave birth to my son, and then faced my own mortality all within eight months of each other.
 Where Wonderland was a kind of escapism, in my new series I want to stand with feet firmly planted on the ground and face all the emotion I went through.”

-Text and images © Sue Shanahan.
-Wonderland photographs ©Kirsty Mitchell
+Text and artwork © Sue Shanahan